 Smaller classes with fewer students make it easier for the teachers to focus their teaching on the individual student.
+Continuous Comprehensive Evaluation, Seminars, class tests are the institutional strategies to achieve intended learning outcome.

 2.6.4 What are the measures/initiatives taken up by the institution to enhance the social and economic relevance (student placements, entrepreneurship, innovation and research aptitude developed among students etc.) of the courses offered?